 Altman consulted the writer Ezna Sands in depth on the idea before commencing with the project, having wanted to employ his doctoring skills on the script.
 Sands simply said it was as close to perfect as it could possibly be.

-Rather than just use a typical boom mike to pick up dialogue, Altman had all the actors wear portable microphones to assist in creating overlapping dialogue.
-A technique he first developed during A Wedding (1978) and has used several times since.
+Robert Altman: [dialogue overlap] Rather than just use a typical boom mike to pick up dialogue, Altman had all the actors wear portable microphones to assist in creating overlapping dialogue.
+He first developed this technique during A Wedding (1978) and used it several times.